dladd/pyFormex/HOWTO-dev.rst

 Things that have to be done by the project manager
 ==================================================

+Extra needed packages:

+- cvs, for the pyFormex website at Savannah

+  apt-get install cvs

 Make file(s) public
 -------------------
 This is for interim releases, not for an official release !
 See below